-The Nomad secret backend for Vault generates Nomad API tokens dynamically based on pre-existing Nomad ACL policies.
+Nomad is a simple, flexible scheduler and workload orchestrator.
+The Nomad secrets secrets engine for Vault generates Nomad ACL tokens dynamically based on pre-existing Nomad ACL policies.

-This page will show a quick start for this backend.
+This page will show a quick start for this secrets engine.
 For detailed documentation

 on every path, use